bloxstreet/support/docs/hr-information/general-information.md

 __Discussions of Suicide and Self-Harm:__
 - Avoid discussing topics related to suicide and self-harm within the BloxStreet Discord server and in-game, as this can be distressing for many individuals.
 Mentioning these topics will lead to an immediate termination and permanent ban.
-- The majority of BloxStreet members are teenagers or young adults, so we are not qualified to provide assistance.
-Instead, we encourage you to reach out to a professional or a trusted individual for support.
+- The majority of BloxStreet members are teenagers or young adults, making members unqualified to provide assistance.
+Instead, BloxStreet encourages you to reach out to a professional or a trusted individual for support.
 - If you are unable to do both, the suicide hotline or the Samaritans are open 24/7.
-We encourage you to browse this website to make yourself familiar with the [suicide hotline for your country](https://blog.opencounseling.com/suicide-hotlines/).
+BloxStreet encourages you to browse this website to make yourself familiar with the [suicide hotline for your country](https://blog.opencounseling.com/suicide-hotlines/).

 For the United States, **988** is the nationwide suicide hotline number.
 For the United Kingdom, **0800 689 5652** is the hotline number.